gruberpatrick/smart_diy/README.md

 ## Future Implementations

+- change path for modules so all files will be located in "/modules/"
 - add password protection for shared system
 - prevent interference of multiple media players (when one starts playing suspend all others)
 - let server return answer containing logged in clients